ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 These methods called when a remote initiator (the local controller is acting as a target) or a remote target (the local controller is acting as an initiator) is detected.

-Shared pointers are used, so the user does not have to maintain the lifetime of these objects.
+These methods use shared pointers, so the user does not have to maintain the lifetime of these objects.
 The `NFCController` instance releases its reference when the endpoint is lost (see below).

 ### Endpoints